The following are guidelines for students and families to follow when visiting:

-They may not interact with you during your lesson, and I try to keep the studio environment as clean as possible, but if you are allergic to cats specifically, please let me know as I may be able to offer an alternative location for lessons.
+He may not interact with you during your lesson, and I try to keep the studio environment as clean as possible, but if you are allergic to cats specifically, please let me know as I may be able to offer an alternative location for lessons.

 Illness & Allergies